xrdocs/segment-routing/_conferences/2023-10-04-srv6-usid-roadshow-rome.md

 header:
   teaser: '/images/2023-10-04-srv6-usid-roadshow-rome.jpg'
 ---
+SRv6 continue to gain momentum in the networking industry as more operators are adopting the technology.

 After Japan, the Middle-East and NYC, we gathered in Rome with operators to foster SRv6 uSID and Integrated Performance Measurement deployments in Europe.
 With more than 70 attendees representing 30 different EMEA customers, 6 testimonial and a total of 100+ participants we gathered in a magnificent auditorium in the center of Rome for two days of technology updates, TOIs and sharing of customers experiences.
 Sharing has continued also over the dinner with traditional Roman dishes.